San Francisco Bay Area

 Collaborating with Fu Jen University, WELL-Taiwan focuses on collecting biological specimens that will be used to identify and explore biomarkers of wellness.
 WELL-Taiwan provides a platform for community-based interventions to identify effective strategies for promoting improved wellness at individual and population levels.
 The data will provide pioneering insights into the complex interplay between economic growth, health behaviors, wellness and chronic disease outcomes.

-As the newest site of the WELL For Life initiative, WELL-Singapore is a collaboration with the National University of Singapore through its Saw Swee Hock School of Public Health (SSHSPH).
+As the third site of the WELL Asia WELL For Life initiative, WELL-Singapore is a collaboration with the National University of Singapore through its Saw Swee Hock School of Public Health (SSHSPH).

 WELL-Singapore will survey and collect biological specimen from 10,000 individuals for the WELL for Life initiative through the follow-up of the Multiethnic Cohort (MEC), one of SSHSPH's prospective cohort studies.
 This offers an unprecedented opportunity to explore the factors that contribute to wellness amongst its Southeast-Asian Chinese, Indian and Malay ethnic groups, as well as the factors differentiating its population and those of Taiwan, China and the San Francisco Bay Area.